gvwilson/thirdbit/src/fiction/iffy/index.md

 "Profile looks like grain,
 but they have something heavier for ballast.
 Smuggling in machinery to swap for coal, most likely."
-He pivoted twenty degrees like a weathervane.
+He swung his arm twenty degrees like a weathervane.
 "The *Peacock*, the *Reculver*, and the *Watney Breach* are dredging together.
 They're not going to find much—the sea bottom there might as well be concrete."
-He pivoted again.
+He swung his arm again.
 "And there's a Brazilian catamaran out that way, three hundred kay and bearing northwest."
 He smiled slightly.